 K-State’s point guard, McDaniel quickly became the Wildcats’ leader offensively once he earned the starting job in 2025.
 He entered the portal on April 14, immediately becoming the Wildcats’ biggest loss to the portal.

-A rising senior for his next team, McDaniel carded 11.4 points and 4.9 assists per game, playing all but one game for the Wildcats.
+A rising senior for his next team, the Memphis Tigers, McDaniel carded 11.4 points and 4.9 assists per game, playing all but one game for the Wildcats.
 He made 23 starts across 32 games played.

 Brendan Hausen, guard